monmima/node-and-sql-aide-memoire-by-monmima/README.md

 6. create a database and then import the database content into it if needs be ***(you cannot create a database directly from a file you want to import)***

 Apparently, the path can be a bit different from one Linux distro to the other.

+### Importing CSV data to phpMyAdmin

+1. Click on the database in the left-hand panel (***not the table, but really the database***)
+2. Browse and select your CSV file
+3. Columns separated with: \t
+4. Columns enclosed with: (nothing at all)
+5. Columns escaped with: (nothing at all)
+6. Tick the box "The first line of the file contains the table column names"